smu-cs-3353/22s-pa02-amogus/README.md

 ### Data Generation

 For our data generation script, we decided to use python.
 In our python code, we create a function that generates a random array with the following parameters:
-- low - The lowest integer to put into the array
+- <b>low</b> - The lowest integer to put into the array (Min Val).
-- high - The highest integer to put into the array
+- <b>high</b> - The highest integer to put into the array (Max Val).
-- size - The size of the array
+- <b>size</b> - The size of the array.
-- mode - Use "I" to generate an integer array and any other string to generate a string array
+- <b>mode</b> - Use "I" to generate an integer array and any other string to generate a string array.
-- duplicatesPercent - The percentage of duplicates to put into the array (can be a floating point number between 0 and 1)
+- <b>duplicatesPercent</b> - The percentage of duplicates to put into the array (can be a floating point number between 0 and 1).
-- duplicateValueNum - The number to use as a duplicate integer.
+- <b>duplicateValueNum</b> - The number to use as a duplicate integer.
 If the duplicatesPercent variable is greater than 0, this value will be used as the duplicate value in the array if the intger mode was chosen.
-- duplicateValueStr - The string to use as a duplicate string.
+- <b>duplicateValueStr</b> - The string to use as a duplicate string.
 If the duplicatesPercent variable is greater than 0, this value will be used as the duplicate value in the array if the string mode was chosen.
-- sortPercent - The percentage of the array that should be sorted (can be a floating point number between 0 and 1)
+- <b>sortPercent</b> - The percentage of the array that should be sorted (can be a floating point number between 0 and 1).

 Using these parameters, a function called "randomArr" will be called which will return a single array meeting the requested format.

 Additionally, the array will be saved in the script after calling the function.
 Two parameters are used for this functionality:
-- datasetName - The filename to save the array to
+- <b>datasetName</b> - The filename in which the array will be saved.
-- delim - Delimiter used to split each element in the array in the file
+- <b>delim</b> - Delimiter used to split each element in the array.

-TO generate integers, we used python list comprehension to generate size number of random values.
+To generate integers, we used python list comprehension to generate size number of random values.
 As for the strings, we generated permutations of the string "abcdefghijklmnopqrstuvwxyz" starting with a string size of 2 and increasing the string size as needed until the array size is met.
-If any duplicates were added, generate 1-duplicatesPercent random value and duplicatesPercent duplicate value using python list comprehension and concatentated the two arrays together.
+If any duplicates were added, we generated 1-duplicatesPercent random value and duplicatesPercent duplicate value using python list comprehension and concatentated the two arrays together.
 If a sorted array was requested, we split the array into two parts where one part was sortPercent percent of the array and the other was 1-sortPercent percent of the array.
 The first part was sorted and then the two arrays were concatentated together.

 # Algorithm Analysis

 This section will examine how each of the six algorithms perform, and how they compare against each other.

-## Insertion Sort Analysis

-This algorithm becomes much slower the larger the dataset becomes, and it performs most optimally when the array is already sorted.
-Note that Insertion Sort is used when the number of elements is small, or when the array is sorted / almost sorted.
-This will be discussed further later on, during the portion on Introsort.

 ## Analysis Setup